tretoef-estrella/sloane-coherence-records/cell_3x14/RESULTS_3x14.md

 ## A note on the size of this result

 The author would have preferred to deepen the packing further before filing.
 The descent was pursued with that intent across multiple sessions.
 After the optimisation portfolio documented in [`Paper_3x14_basin_floor.md`](Paper_3x14_basin_floor.md) §4 had been exhausted against this basin, no further descent was achievable: not by fractions of a millionth, not by fractions of a billionth, not by anything the available paradigms could produce.
-The submission is filed because the margin is real, reproducible at the eighth decimal place across five independent kernels, and supported by structural evidence that the basin floor has been reached.
+The submission is filed because the margin is real, reproducible at the eighth decimal place across five independent kernels, and supported by evidence consistent with — but not proving — the working hypothesis that the basin floor has been reached.
 It is filed with the understanding that the margin is small.

 ---